ai-act-cli/annex4ac/README.md

 ## 🏷️ High-risk tags (Annex III)

 The list of high-risk tags (Annex III) is now loaded dynamically from the official website.
 If the network is unavailable, a cache or packaged fallback list is used.
-To refresh the local cache manually, run `annex4ac update-annex3-cache`.
+The cache lives in the user cache directory (e.g., `~/.cache/annex4ac` on Linux) via `platformdirs`.
+Refresh it manually with `annex4ac update-annex3-cache`.
 This affects the auto_high_risk logic in validation.

 ---